kvesik/examgeneration/SETUP.md

     - (d) Clicking the "Fetch Origin" button at the top right is what refreshes your local copy of the code with any recent updates that have been made by the programmers.
 If it changes to "Pull Origin" after you click "Fetch Origin" you should click it again.
 "Fetch" checks to see if there are any updates, and "Pull" means there are in fact new updates that do need to be downloaded onto your computer.
 ![Fetch origin](images/fetch-github.png) You should open GitHub Desktop and fetch/pull every once in a while (monthly, maybe?).
 Other than that, though, you likely won’t need to use GitHub Desktop for much.

-## Download repository from GitHub
+## II.
+Download repository from GitHub

  1. Go to https://github.com/kvesik/examgeneration, click on the green "Code" button on the right, and select "Download ZIP" from the menu that opens.